civican/legisinfo/44-1/bills/C-282/bill_text.md

 # Bill C-282: An Act to amend the Department of Foreign Affairs, Trade and Development Act (supply management)

-**Sponsor**:

 ## Summary

 This enactment amends the `Department of Foreign Affairs, Trade and Development Act` so that the Minister of Foreign Affairs cannot make certain commitments with respect to international trade regarding certain goods.

-Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:
+His Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:

 ## Department of Foreign Affairs, Trade and Development Act